PharkMillups/pharkmillups.github.com/_posts/2013-10-14-Riak-2-dot-0-and-riconwest.md

 Before you read any further, go [buy a ticket](http://ricon-west-2013.eventbrite.com) for RICON West.
 There are only 10 left.

 [RICON West](http://ricon.io/west.html) is nicely-timed with the upcoming Riak 2.0 release.
 Though the code won't be official come October 29th, we'll have something testable - probably a "tech preview" - and people will get a feel for the features and functionality they can expect in production.
 We've got 23 [talks](http://ricon.io/west.html) in total happening at RICON West, covering the entirety of distributed systems.
-The Basho Team will giving six, focusing primarily on what's planned in the new release [1].
+The Basho Team will be giving six, focusing primarily on what's planned in the new release [1].
 Here's what you can expect from our developers:

 ### Data Types and the (forthcoming) End of Redis